 - Defenseman Kent Anderson scored his first goal of the season.

-- Freshman Reid Varkonyi tallied his first career goal.
+- Freshman Reid Varkonyi tallied his first career goal and has recorded points in consecutive games for the first time in his career.

 - Boston Buckberger's (2g/3a) and Clarke Caswell's (1g/4a) four-game point streaks also ended.